ChorusOne/predictomatic/docs/user_guide.md

 you can exit a non-neutral position and take profits by trading until you have an equal amount of every outcome share.

-## Trading

-After depositing, you can trade in a market by moving the probability slider.
-When you trade, you <em>swap</em> outcome shares.
-For example, you buy 5 Yes shares, and you pay for that with 10 No shares.
-You swap shares for other shares, you don’t trade shares for points directly.
-Still, every swap implies a price per share, and therefore a probability.
-The ratio of No:Yes corresponds to the odds of a positive outcome.
-Odds of 10:5 mean a probability of 10/15, so about 67% probability that ‘Yes’ will happen, and 33% that ‘No’ will happen.
-In other words, the average price you paid was $0.67 per Yes share.
-When you move the slider to trade, the trade offer displays this average price in points for your convenience, even though only outcome shares change hands.

 ## Automated market maker

 When you trade,